ZeldOcarina/nu-dentistry/invisalign.md

     risk damaging their braces.
 Clear aligners, however, are easily removable, making eating and caring for your teeth a breeze in comparison.
 With traditional orthodontics, patients often find it more challenging to keep up with their dental hygiene, considering it a hassle.
-Poor oral hygiene often leads to cavities and other dental issues, which can be complicated to treat when maneuvering around their braces.
+Poor oral hygiene often leads to <a href=''/houston-tx/restorative-dentistry/cavity-fillings/'' target=''_blank'' class=''paragraph-link''>cavities</a> and other dental issues,
+    which can be complicated to treat when maneuvering around their braces.
 A major benefit to clear aligners is their ability to be removed.
 Invisalign is at its most effective when it''s worn at least 22 hours every day.
 You can remove them, so you don''t have to be self-conscious about your smile at special outings or while eating with friends and family.
 However, the more you leave your trays off, the more slowly your treatment will progress.'
   lists: []
 - template: text-1
   block: text-1